s-innovations/SiPortalFrameworkDemos/AzurePortal/src/azure-portal/sidebar/readme.md

 export = AzurePortalSideBarLayout;

 ```
-and the assosiated template looks like this.
+and the associated template looks like this.
 From the template we have access to the layout using `$azurePortalSideBarLayout` due to the configuration in templateOptions.
 ```

 <!-- <amd-dependency path="si-portal-framework/koExtensions/singleClickBindingHandler" /> -->